 - bacterial membrane biology

 Your studies will involve extensive use of scientific literature and the opportunity to attend a regular programme of seminars given by invited speakers from Britain and abroad.

-- Research project - several formats are available including laboratory-based research under the supervision of a leading scientist, computer modelling, multimedia teaching packages, literature and electronic database review.
+- Research project - several formats are available including laboratory-based research under the supervision of a leading scientist,

 A degree in Biochemistry, Molecular Genetics or Molecular Biology opens the door to many career options.
 Graduates in these areas are in great demand in the pharmaceutical, agricultural, food, biotechnology and healthcare industries, with openings for laboratory work or in the marketing, sales and management areas.
 Comparable openings can be found in the various agricultural, medical and veterinary research institutes, hospitals and the scientific Civil Service.

-Dundee is a rapidly expanding centre for biotechnology with new firms opening and forming links with Dundee University biochemists.
+Dundee is a rapidly expanding centre for biotechnology with new firms opening and forming links with our biochemists.
 Work placements are encouraged and provide an exciting taste of the new industries.
 Many of our students enter areas of employment not directly related to science, often as trainee managers or salespersons.

 Some of our students proceed to higher degrees (MSc or PhD) and go on to undertake or supervise original research, and others go on to take a degree in Medicine.

 The fees you pay will depend on your fee status.
 Your fee status is determined by us using the information you provide on your application.

 |Scottish and EU students||£1,820 per year of study (for Sept 2015 entry).
 Fees for September 2016 will be confirmed by the Scottish Government in early 2016.|

 |Rest of UK students||£9,000 per year of study.
 See our scholarships for rest of UK applicants.|